Updated: Nov 11, 2022

 As for flying, the trip from Cairo to Hurghada takes about 45 minutes.

 The two main areas in El Gouna are Abu Tig Marina and Downtown -- that’s where most of the restaurants, nightlife, shops and beach bars/pool clubs are.
 You’ll find a handful of hotels in both areas, but the bigger resorts have their own real estate and beachfront in El Gouna.
 The rest of the town is mainly residential, divided into different neighborhoods on lagoons.

 Ok, cool.
 But still, where should you stay?
 This totally depends on personal preference.
 Here are your options:

-A big resort hotel like Movenpick, Steigenberger, Sheraton or Ancient Sands (pros: they have lots of activities for both adults and kids, and have pools, beachfront and restaurants, meaning you don’t have to leave your resort unless you want to).
+A big resort hotel like Movenpick, Sheraton or Steigenberger (pros: they have lots of activities for both adults and kids, and have pools, beachfront and restaurants, meaning you don’t have to leave your resort unless you want to).